-This autumn the museum’s Print Room hosts an exhibition on the artistic practice of Marcel Duchamp.
-The exhibition, based on research by art historian Bert Jansen, shows that Duchamp was more than the supposed Conceptual artist avant la lettre.
-The museum places Duchamp’s work in a broader historical framework and elucidates the many personal references and humorous wordplays to be found in his work.
+In the autumn of 2013 the museum’s Print Room hosted an exhibition on the artistic practice of Marcel Duchamp.
+The exhibition, based on research by art historian Bert Jansen, showed that Duchamp was more than the supposed Conceptual artist avant la lettre.
+The museum placed Duchamp’s work in a broader historical framework and elucidates the many personal references and humorous wordplays to be found in his work.
 Duchamp was not only an artist, but also a hobbyist or – to use his own word – an ‘anartist’.
-The centrepiece of the exhibition is the work ‘De ou par Marcel Duchamp ou Rrose Sélavy’ (La boîte-en valise) / ‘From or by Marcel Duchamp or Rrose Sélavy’ (Box in a Valise) of 1952.
+The centrepiece of the exhibition was the work ‘De ou par Marcel Duchamp ou Rrose Sélavy’ (La boîte-en valise) / ‘From or by Marcel Duchamp or Rrose Sélavy’ (Box in a Valise) of 1952.
 This small suitcase from the museum’s collection contains miniature reproductions of Duchamp’s oeuvre that introduce the eight themes in the exhibition.
-The suitcase is supplemented by drawings, texts, photographs and other documentary material by Duchamp and his contemporaries, including his brother Jacques Villon, Juan Gris and František Kupka.
+The suitcase was supplemented by drawings, texts, photographs and other documentary material by Duchamp and his contemporaries, including his brother Jacques Villon, Juan Gris and František Kupka.

 Duchamp’s work has influenced generations of artists, including his friend and collaborator Man Ray.
 In the spirit of the readymades, Man Ray photographed apparently random combinations of everyday objects.
 Together Duchamp and Man Ray made the film ‘Anémic Cinéma’ (1926), in which rotating spirals are interspersed with wordplays.
-Next spring the museum will exhibit sculptures and photographs by Man Ray together with the work of sculptors Constantin Brancusi and Medardo Rosso in the major exhibition ‘Brancusi, Rosso, Man Ray: Framing Sculpture’.
-And over the next few months the museum is showing the work of other famous artists of the avant-garde, with three galleries devoted to an exhibition centred on Surrealist artist Salvador Dalí, who was a friend of Duchamp.
+In the spring of 2014 the museum exhibit sculptures and photographs by Man Ray together with the work of sculptors Constantin Brancusi and Medardo Rosso in the major exhibition ‘Brancusi, Rosso, Man Ray: Framing Sculpture’.
+Over the next few months the museum showed the work of other famous artists of the avant-garde, with three galleries devoted to an exhibition centred on Surrealist artist Salvador Dalí, who was a friend of Duchamp.